DHAs are important nutrient for keeping the body healthy throughout the lifecycle.

 - Promotes Heart Health

 When using Omega-3s for heart health, studies have also shown that using DHA and EPA combined is most effective (3).

 DHA is a major structural component of the eye – in the retina, specifically.

-However, an ample intake and/or supplement of DHA may help slow the impact of age-related eye diseases like macular degeneration and blindness (5).
+However, an ample intake and/or supplement of DHA may help promote eye health (5).

-For children, Omega-3s have shown to reduce symptoms hyperactivity and ADHD, plus improve attention span and learning (5).
+For children, Omega-3s have been shown improve attention span and learning (5).